AlTune/mitm-grabb3r/README.md

 INFO
 ===

-This script can capture keystrokes of user input on websites, capture screenshots of pages and run fake browser plugin update.
+This script can capture keystrokes of user input on websites,capture cookies, capture screenshots of pages and run fake browser plugin update.

 Each clients history and captures can be viewed on a timeline.